sergenes/ble-interaction-ios/README.md

 ## 2) Known Limitations and Potential Improvements

 - Duplicate advertising names / connection quirk (known issue)
   - PeripheralQ currently advertises as both `QDevice1` and as the Mac's public name.
-Both appear in the iOS list.
+Both appear in the iOS Discovered devices list.
-  - iOS app fails to connect to `QDevice1`, but successfully connects and interacts when the Mac's public name is selected.
+  - iOS app fails to connect to `QDevice1`, but successfully connects and interacts when the device with the Mac's public name is selected.
   - Workarounds: select the device entry that shows the Mac's public name.

 - Permissions and privacy prompts
-  - BLE requires Bluetooth permission (and sometimes Local Network on certain interactions).
+  - BLE requires Bluetooth permission.
 On first launch, iOS prompts appear; denial blocks functionality.
   - Improvement: add a dedicated permissions screen with rationale and links to Settings if permission is denied.

 - Background behavior